 Of course, the Argentine, who burst into tears after having missed his last backhand, was devastated.
 “To lose this way hurts a lot,” he said.
 “It’s very hard to talk about it right now.
 Everyone has their time.
 The US Open was my time, not today.”

 What next?
 Murray would avenge his Wimbledon loss in the Olympic final

-Roger Federer would not win the gold medal at the 2012 London Olympics, as Andy Murray would take avenge his loss in the Wimbledon final, delivering a great performance to stun the Swiss, 6-2, 6-1, 6-4.
-Meanwhile, del Potro would find comfort by obtaining the bronze medal after he defeated Novak Djokovic (7-5, 6-4).
+Roger Federer would not win the gold medal at the 2012 London Olympics as Andy Murray would avenge his loss in the Wimbledon final, delivering a stunning performance to upset the Swiss, 6-2, 6-1, 6-4.
+Meanwhile, del Potro would find comfort by winning the bronze medal after he defeated Novak Djokovic (7-5, 6-4).

-Federer would miss the 2016 Olympics due to a career-threatening injury, and in 2021, he would once again make the decision to skip the event.
-As a result, the only Olympic gold medal claimed by the Swiss as of date would remain the one he had obtained in doubles at the 2008 Beijing Games with Stan Wawrinka.
+Federer would miss the 2016 Olympics due to a career-threatening injury and in 2021, he would once again be forced to skip the tournament after undergoing a knee surgery.
+As a result, the only Olympic gold medal claimed by the Swiss, as of date, would remain the one he had obtained in doubles at the 2008 Beijing Games with Stan Wawrinka.